Jyonn/VQ4Rec/readme.md

 $$

 where $\mathbf{C}^{(j)}$ is the $j$-th codebook with size $K\_j$, and $x\_j$ is the index of the code vector in $\mathbf{C}^{(j)}$ closest to $\mathbf{e}\_i^{(j)}$.
-Due to its storage efficiency and capability for fast approximate nearest neighbor searches, product quantization has become a popular solution in the information retrieval domain, particularly for image retrieval tasks, as evidenced by several studies~\cite{cao2017deep,jang2021self,chen2022adversarial}.
+Due to its storage efficiency and capability for fast approximate nearest neighbor searches, product quantization has become a popular solution in the information retrieval domain, particularly for image retrieval tasks, as evidenced by several studies.
 Nonetheless, it overlooks the potential for significant inter-correlations among sub-vectors, which may affect the quantization performance and subsequent downstream tasks.

 #### Optimized Product Quantizaiton (OPQ)